TuriGuilano/alpha/README.md

 State is a representation of all of our data in our Application.
 Each component can have its own state.
 You can see state as one big object that holds all of our data related to a piece or all of our application.

-In React, we edit the data and React will change the HTML for us.
+In React, we only edit the state.
+React will change the HTML for us.
 So again, we never actually touch the DOM because React does all of this for us.

 So let's say we have an Inventory which displays all of our products, for this example let's say Fish.
 And every time we add a new fish we want it to be placed into our state.
 Our state being a list of all of our fishes.
-We create a fish component as displayed below:
+We create a fish component.

-In our root, in this example our App component we need to handle the state, this can also be done in Redux but since we dont use that in this example we will handle our state in our App.js
+In our root, in this example our App component, we need to handle the state, this can also be done in Redux but since we dont use Redux for this example we will handle our state in our App.js

-In order to change update state our App should know what states we have.
+In order to change, update state our App should know what states we have.
-We do so by initializing the state in our App.js (see example 2.)
+We can let our App now by initializing our state

 ```shell
 import React from 'react';